Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 ## Service authentication with connection strings

-Most Azure service libraries require a connection string or keys to authenticate your app to access the service.
+Most Azure service libraries require a connection string or keys to authenticate access the service from your app.
 For example, SQL Database uses a JDBC connection string:

 ```java
 String url = "jdbc:sqlserver://myazuredb.database.windows.net:1433;" +